tskit-dev/msprime/docs/api.rst

 Simulation model
 ****************

+The simulation model in ``msprime`` closely follows tby he classical ``ms`` program.
+Unlike ``ms``, however, time is measured in generations rather than "coalescent units".
+Internally, the same algorithm is used, but ``msprime`` provides a convenient translation layer that allows the user to input times and rates in generations.
+Similarly, the times associated with tree nodes produced by ``msprime`` are in measured generations.
+To enable this translation from coalescent units into generations, a reference effective population size must be provided, which is given by the ``Ne`` parameter in the :func:`simulate` function.
+Population sizes for individual demes and for past demographic events are also defined as absolute values.
+All migration rates and growth rates are also per generation.

+When running
-We assume a standard diploid coalescent model in which time is measured in units of :math:`2N_e` generations, where :math:`N_e` is the Wright-Fisher population size of our reference population at time zero.
-As a convenience when converting from per-generation rates, we can specify :math:`N_e` using the simulation parameter ``Ne``.
-All other population sizes are defined with respect to the this population size.
-When running simulations we defined the length in bases :math:`L` of the sequence in question using the ``length`` parameter.
+simulations we define the length in bases :math:`L` of the sequence in question using the ``length`` parameter.
 This defines the coordinate space within which trees and mutations are defined. :math:`L` is a continuous value, and coordinates can take any value from :math:`0` to :math:`L`.
 Mutations occur in an infinite sites process along this sequence, and mutation rates are specified per generation, per unit of sequence length.
 Thus, given the per-generation mutation rate :math:`\mu`, the rate of mutation